Japan Begins Charging For Plastic Bags - UrduPoint

 Japan Begins Charging For Plastic Bags

-Tokyo, July 1 (UrduPoint / Pakistan Point News - 1st Jul, 2020 ) :Retailers in Japan began charging for plastic bags Wednesday, a move aimed at curbing Japanese consumers' love for packaging and finally bringing the country in line with other major economies.
+Tokyo, July 1 (UrduPoint / Pakistan Point News - 2nd Jul, 2020 ) :Retailers in Japan began charging for plastic bags on Wednesday, a move aimed at curbing Japanese consumers' love for packaging and finally bringing the country in line with other major economies.

-The country produces more plastic packaging waste per capita than any nation apart from the United States, according to the UN, with campaigners criticising Tokyo for moving too slowly on reducing plastic consumption.
+The country produces more plastic packaging waste per capita than any nation apart from the United States, according to the United Nations, with campaigners criticising Tokyo for moving too slowly on reducing plastic consumption.

 Introducing a nationwide fee "is aimed at prompting people to think twice if a bag is really necessary and helping people to review their lifestyles," the government said.